imarsman/jpath/README.md

-# jsonpath
+# jpath - jsonpath for YAML and JSON

 CLI using JSONPath with YAML and JSON.
+The build is called jpath to make it more concise to type.
 Can be used to find and print subsets of a YAML or JSON file based on a JSONPath argument.
 JSON input is handled by first converting to YAML.
 JSONPath is applied to the YAML and matches printed to stdout.
 Ouput can be YAML or JSON.

 JSONPath is not terribly rigorous as standards go.
 The package used in this project is [yaml-jsonpath](https://github.com/vmware-labs/yaml-jsonpathhttps://github.com/vmware-labs/yaml-jsonpath).
 That